India News | Flight Services Hit in Kashmir Due to Snowfall | LatestLY

-Srinagar, Jan 23 (PTI) The air traffic to and fro Kashmir was affected on Saturday in the wake of snowfall in most parts of the valley, officials said.
+Srinagar, Jan 23 (PTI) Flight operations at Srinagar airport remained suspended on Saturday in the wake of snowfall in most parts of the Valley, officials said.

-"No flight operations have taken place at the Srinagar airport so far this morning," an official said.
+“No flight operations took place at the Srinagar airport today,” an official of the Airports Authority of India (AAI) said.

 He added that the runway at the airport was not available for flight operations due to the accumulation of snow.

-"It is still snowing and hence, it is difficult to clear the runway for flight operations," the official said.
+“It snowed for the most part of the day, so it was not possible to clear the runway for the flight operations,” he said.

+The official said all flights for the day were cancelled due to the bad weather.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)